ibm-cloud-docs/satellite/hosts.md

 Use the {{site.data.keyword.satelliteshort}} console to remove your hosts as compute capacity from the {{site.data.keyword.satelliteshort}} location.
 {: shortdesc}

-1. Make sure that your cluster or location control plane has enough compute resources to continue running even after your remove the host, or back up any data that you want to keep.
+1. Make sure that your cluster or location control plane has enough compute resources to continue running even after you remove the host, or back up any data that you want to keep.
 2. From the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/){: external}, click **Locations** and then click your location.
 3. From the **Hosts** table, find the host that you want to remove.
 4. Depending on the type of host, remove the host from a cluster before you remove the host.